Skip to content

 7. Jordan District schools shall not sponsor activity travel for post-graduate students such as graduation trips, music tours, etc.

-8. Evidence of Insurance coverage in addition to that provided by Utah State Risk Management shall be provided by the student organization from one of the following:
+8. Evidence of insurance coverage in addition to that provided by Utah State Risk Management shall be provided by the student organization from one of the following:

 1. The tour provider (vendor)